- Back to Data Protection

 - emails containing personal or sensitive information sent in error to the wrong recipient.

 If you discover a data security breach (or a potential breach), inform your Head of Department/Unit straight away.
-The Head should contact the Information Compliance Manager without delay (email: firstname.lastname@example.org telephone: 021 4903949).
-Heads should complete part 1 of the Data Breach Report Form and email it to email@example.com (see data security breach procedures).
+The Head should contact the Information Compliance Manager by email at firstname.lastname@example.org without delay.
+Heads should complete part 1 of the Data Breach Report Form and email it to email@example.com.
+See Personal Data Breach Report Form

 Note: GDPR introduces mandatory breach notifications.
 This means that all breaches must be reported by the Information Compliance Manager to the Data Protection Commission (DPC), typically within 72 hours, unless the data was anonymised or encrypted.
 In practice this means that most data breaches must be reported to the DPC.
 Breaches that are likely to bring harm to an individual – such as identity theft or breach of confidentiality – must also be reported to the individuals concerned.
 It is worth noting that a failure to report a breach when required to do so could result in a fine, as well as a fine for the breach itself.
 Therefore, it is vital to act quickly!